 Ruse frequently argues the accommodationist position and he's gotten himself in trouble recently by taking on Jerry Coyne [Brown + Ruse vs. Myers: Are atheists responsible for creationism?].
 Jason Rosenhouse has weighed in to defend the atheist position, pointing out that Ruse is very confusing [Ruse News].
 Sometimes Ruse seems to be aiding and abetting creationism by allying himself with people like Bill Dembski.

 Jason is particularly upset by the book Debating Design co-edited by Michael Ruse and Bill Dembski.
 I'm not bothered so much by this book.
 In fact, it's a very useful collection of essays by proponents of both sides.
-That includes people like Francisco Ayala, Ken Miller, Elliot Sober, and Robert T. Pennock.1
+That includes people like Francisco Ayala, Ken Miller, Elliott Sober, and Robert T. Pennock.1

 In that book, Michael Ruse has an essay on the history of the argument from design.
 In order to illustrate how inconsistent and frustrating Ruse can be, I've selected a passage from the conclusion to that essay.
 Here, Ruse seems to be saying that the accommodationists are wrong.
 I think Ruse has it right, for once.